awcodify/sysctl-theme/.github/copilot/guidelines.md

 - `_config.yml`: Main configuration file

 ## Design Philosophy
-The Sysctl Theme adheres to specific design principles that should be preserved in all modifications:
+The Arsxy Theme adheres to specific design principles that should be preserved in all modifications:

 ### Visual Clarity
 - Clear typography with appropriate contrast ratios